 Some mornings it’s difficult to choose a jacket for the day.
 It may be cold and rainy at the moment but the forecast calls for unseasonably warm temperatures by midafternoon.
 So what do we pick?
 Thankfully, we’ve got a good selection of outerwear in our closet, so we opt for a waterproof shell and a lightweight fleece jacket, and we’re set for the day.
 The combination of the two will keep us warm and dry in the morning, and when the weather warms up, the fleece will be the perfect jacket for the afternoon.
 Learning to layer outerwear pieces can multiple our options when we’re preparing for all sorts of weather.

 Let’s start with shells.
 They’re usually designed using lightweight man-made fibers to keep out wind and rain.
 Not all shells are waterproof.
-Some are water resistant, using a DWR, durable water repellent finish.
-A well-made shell will also have sealed seams and a water resistant zipper with a storm flap.
-The KUHL Women's Voyagr Jacket is waterproof, hooded, has a breathable lining, zippered hand and interior pockets, and the waist can be cinched in should we want a more feminine look.
+Some are water resistant, using a DWR, Durable Water Repellent finish.
+A well-made shell will also have sealed seams and a front zipper with a storm flap.
+The Patagonia Women's Torrentshell 3L Jacket is waterproof, hooded, has a breathable lining, zippered hand and interior pockets, and the jacket can be packed into its left handwarmer pocket for easy transport.

 For days that are wet and cold, we add a fleece to the shell.
 The fleece creates a cushion of warm air around our arms and core that is protected from wind and rain by the shell.
 The Patagonia Women's Classic Synchilla Jacket is made with 100% recycled polyester fleece (good for the planet!) and fair trade sewn (good for people!).
 It also has zippered handwarmer and interior pockets.
 The flattering princess seams on front and back make it a favorite for cool days.

 If we’re hiking or working outdoors, vests can be a good choice.
 Vests keep the core warm and allow the free movement of our arms.
-The North Face Men's ThermoBall Eco Vest is lightweight and planet-friendly.
-Its ThermoBall insulation is made from 100% postconsumer plastic and retains its loft and traps heat even in wet weather.
-Made of tough ripstock that’s wind and water resistant with zippered pockets, the vest packs into its interior pocket for storage or travel.
+The North Face Women's ThermoBall Eco Vest 2.0 is lightweight and planet-friendly.
+ThermoBall insulation is made from 100% postconsumer polyester and retains its loft and traps heat even in damp weather.
+The vest, made of recycled nylon, has zippered pockets and packs into its interior pocket for storage or travel.